 Daniel and his prophecies have also been the target of unbelieving scholars.
 But the first person to reject Daniel as the recipient of divine revelation and as the author of his own book was Porphyry, a Jewish philosopher and enemy of Christianity, in the 3rd century AD.
 This early date would be pleasing to the unbelieving liberal theologians because it would seem to give the authority of contemporary witness to their attacks.
 But Daniel could not have been written during the Maccabean period as the liberals would have us believe because a manuscript of Daniel was found in Qumran Cave 1.
 It is believed to have been copied before or during this period, which indicates that the book of Daniel was already in existence in order for it to have been copied.

 The language of the book of Daniel is strong indication that it was written in the 6th century BC rather than the 2nd century AD because it contains Persian words from the era in which Daniel lived under Persian rule.
-These words indicate a contemporary author.
+These words indicate an author contemporary with the earlier period.
 A person from 2nd century Palestine would be unlikely to use such words because by that time Persia had disappeared as a dominant world power and had been superseded by the Macedonian Greek rulers.
 Which, incidentally, fits in with Daniel’s prophecy of the four empires: Chaldean (Babylonian), Persian, Macedonian Greek, and Roman.

 Other linguistic evidence “demonstrates that the use of Aramaic in Daniel fits a fifth-to sixth-century B.C. date because it parallels the Aramaic of Ezra as well as the Elephantine Papyri and other secular works of that period” (“Holman KJV Study Bible, p 1407).